MONDAY 27th SEPTEMBER

 the completion of the above entry in this journal, have I so much as written a

-intervening time in bed, unable to sleep, unable to read, and virtually unable
+time in bed, unable to sleep, unable to read, and virtually unable to

-to think.
-Not only did I swindle myself
+think.
+Not only did I swindle myself out

 On Tuesday afternoon I felt fine or, more precisely, I had no premonition of an impending calamity.
 If there had been a friend or two with whom to talk, some wine to drink, or a woman to fuck after finishing my stint of writing that afternoon, none of this would probably have happened, and I would have continued recording ideas and impressions in my journal on Wednesday afternoon.